bmir-radx/radx-reporter/README.md

 pip install .
 ```

 Once installed, the program can be executed using the `radx-study-metadata-reporter` command.
-It expects arguments for the input file to parse and the name of the output file to save:
+It expects arguments for the input file and sheet name of the XLSX spreadsheet to parse:

 ```
-radx-study-metadata-reporter -i input.xlsx -o report.json
+radx-study-metadata-reporter -i input.xlsx -s summary
 ```